Lance Armstrong: US Postal/Discovery: 1998–2005

 Before his cancer treatment, Armstrong had participated in four Tour de France races, winning two stages.
 In 1993, he won the eighth stage and in 1995; he took stage 18 which he dedicated to teammate Fabio Casartelli who had crashed and died on stage 15.
-Armstrong dropped out of the 1996 Tour after the fifth stage after becoming ill, a few months before his diagnosis.
+Armstrong dropped out of the 1996 Tour after the fifth stage after becoming ill, a few months before his cancer diagnosis.

-Armstrong's cycling comeback began in 1998 and he entered the 1998 edition of Paris–Nice but could not compete at such an elite level and abandoned the race.
-He then abandoned Europe with his fiancé and returned to Texas where he contemplated retirement.
-Not long after returning to the United States Armstrong entered seclusion near Beech Mountain and Boone, North Carolina with former Tour de France rider Bob Roll as well as Chris Carmichael and trained in the Appalachian Mountains.
-In May 1998 Armstrong held his 2nd charity race for cancer research in Austin, Texas: The Race for the Roses.
-Greg LeMond, Irish cycling legend Sean Kelly and five time Tour champion Miguel Induráin were the most important cyclists at the event.
-LeMond said it was a good reason to get cyclists together, went on to say that life doesn't always deal the cards out equal and who knows if Armstrong will get back to the highest level, maybe he retires next year.
-During an interview Armstrong said the rider he admires the most is Laurent Jalabert, saying that when he's riding well, he's the fiercest competitor in the bunch.
+Armstrong's cycling comeback began in 1998.
+He entered the 1998 edition of Paris–Nice but could not compete at elite level and abandoned the race.
+Armstrong and his fiancée then left Europe and returned to Texas where he contemplated retirement.
+Not long after returning to the United States, Armstrong entered seclusion near Beech Mountain and Boone, North Carolina with former Tour de France rider Bob Roll as well as Chris Carmichael and trained in the Appalachian Mountains.
+In May 1998, Armstrong held his second charity race for cancer research in Austin, Texas: The Race for the Roses.
+Greg LeMond, Irish cycling legend Sean Kelly, and five time Tour champion Miguel Induráin were the most important cyclists at the event.
+LeMond said it was a good reason to get cyclists together, that life does not always deal the cards out equally, that no one could know if Armstrong would get back to the highest level, and that Armstrong might conceivably retire the following year.
+During an interview, Armstrong said the rider he admired most was Laurent Jalabert, saying that when he was riding well, he was the fiercest competitor in the bunch.

-He then entered and won the Tour of Luxembourg.
-During the 1998 Vuelta a España Armstrong shocked the cycling world by finishing in the top 5 during one ITT, the top 10 in another and for the most part staying with the GC contenders in the mountains en route to finishing 4th overall.
-His credibility as a threat was confirmed when he finished 4th in both the road race and time trial at the World Championships.
-As a result of these efforts Armstrong finished 3rd in the voting for the Vélo d'Or.
-In 1999 he won the Tour de France, including four stages.
-He beat the second place rider, Alex Zülle, by 7 minutes 37 seconds.
+Armstrong then entered and won the Tour of Luxembourg.
+During the 1998 Vuelta a España Armstrong shocked the cycling world by finishing in the top five during one ITT, the top 10 in another and for the most part staying with the GC contenders in the mountains en route to finishing fourth overall.
+His credibility as a threat was confirmed when he finished fourth in both the road race and time trial at the World Championships.
+As a result of these efforts, Armstrong finished third in the voting for the Vélo d'Or.
+In 1999, he won the Tour de France, including four stages.
+Armstrong beat the second place rider, Alex Zülle, by 7 minutes 37 seconds.
 However, the absence of Jan Ullrich (injury) and Marco Pantani (drug allegations) meant Armstrong had not yet proven himself against the biggest names in the sport.
 Stage wins included the prologue, stage eight, an individual time trial in Metz, an Alpine stage on stage nine, and the second individual time trial on stage 19.